GNOME/gjs/doc/SpiderMonkey_Memory.md

 `obj` is NOT now referenced by any other object.
 If the GC ran right away, `obj` would be collected.

 This is what `JS::Rooted<T>` is for, and its specializations `JS::RootedValue`, `JS::RootedObject`, etc. `JS::Rooted<T>` adds its wrapped `T` to the GC root set, and removes it when the `JS::Rooted<T>` goes out of scope.

+Note that `JS::Rooted` can only be used on the stack.
+For optimization reasons, roots that are added with `JS::Rooted` must be removed in LIFO order, and the stack scoping ensures that.

 Any SpiderMonkey APIs that can cause a garbage collection will force you to use `JS:Rooted<T>` by taking a `JS::Handle<T>` instead of a bare GC thing. `JS::Handle<T>` can only be created from `JS::Rooted<T`>.